| 1. |

 If you ignore something like a rotting tree and the tree later falls and causes

-their damage.
-Then their homeowner insurance company will want to recover their
+damage.
+Then their homeowner insurance company will want to recover their money

 On a final note, damage to an automobile from a falling tree or limb is usually

-pay for these damages under the comprehensive coverage section of your policy.
+for these damages under the comprehensive coverage section of your policy. ( If

-( If you maintain only liability coverage on your automobile, then chances are
+you maintain only liability coverage on your automobile, then chances are that you

-that you do not have comprehensive protection on your auto policy.
-This is
+do not have comprehensive protection on your auto policy.
+This is typical of coverage

 |